Good Hound Dog

 If I had to pick a label, "LIMA" - or Least Intrusive, Minimally Aversive - fits how I work.
 It means starting with the gentlest approach that will actually be effective for each individual dog.

-When I talk about consequences, I mean removing access, resetting an interaction, or interrupting a behavior when needed.
-A properly taught pressure and release system helps you communicate "yes" and "no" through leash pressure.
-Punishment is never designed to make a dog "feed bad" or "teach them a lesson."
+Consequences can mean removing access, resetting an interaction, or interrupting a behavior when needed.
+Properly taught pressure and release systems help communicate "yes" and "no" through leash pressure and body language.
+Consequences are never designed to make a dog "feed bad for misbehaving" (they can't) or "teach them a lesson (it won't), but are just one piece of clear communication- both positive and negative consequences.
+"When I do x, y happens."

 What I believe